simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 #### On your old device:

 1. [Open the app settings menu](./app-settings.md#opening-the-app-settings-menu).
-2. Click or tap **Migrate to another device**.
+2. Tap or click **Migrate to another device**.
 3. If you haven't setup a database passphrase yet, you'll be prompted to set one.
 Once you're done, tap or click **Set passphrase**.
 A window will appear confirming that your database is now encrypted.
-Click or tap **Ok**.
+Tap or click **Ok**.
 If you already have a database passphrase, enter it and click or tap **Verify passphrase**.
-4. Click or tap **Archive and upload**.
+4. Tap or click **Archive and upload**.
 5. Show QR code or share file link to your new device.

 #### On your new device:

 1. Download and install SimpleX Chat.
 2. Open the app.
-3. Click or tap **Migrate from another device**.
+3. Tap or click **Migrate from another device**.
 4. Scan QR code or paste the file link from the old device.

 #### On your old device:

-1. Click or tap **Finalize migration**.
+1. Tap or click **Finalize migration**.
 2. Options:
    - `Start chat (Not recommended)` - using SimpleX Chat with the same database on multiple devices is currently unsupported and will cause message delivery failures.
    - `Delete database from this device (Recommended)` - deleting the database from your old device will avoid message delivery failures on your new device.